jaxl/JAXL/README.md

 # News
-[Jaxl 2.0.3 is out!](http://code.google.com/p/jaxl/downloads/list), Jaxl 2.0.3 include working Bosh Chat example and X-FACEBOOK-PLATFORM auth support.
-You can find a raw list of what is new reading the [Jaxl 2.0.3 Changelog page](http://github.com/abhinavsingh/JAXL/blob/58b69f981132b4f3075aa3bb9155be7f9a125557/CHANGELOG)
+[Jaxl 2.1.0 is out!](http://code.google.com/p/jaxl/downloads/list), Jaxl 2.1.0 include working Bosh Multi-User Chat example and tons of other changes.
+You can find a raw list of what is new reading the [Jaxl 2.1.0 Changelog page](http://github.com/abhinavsingh/JAXL/blob/4ea026b2e758e4d6d1e04730da3a167cff743528/CHANGELOG)

-For live help and discussion join jaxl@conference.psi-im.org chat room
+For live help and discussion join *jaxl@conference.psi-im.org* chat room (leave your messages if timezones keep us apart)

 ## About